meowyadoin/node-api-challenge/answers.md

 ## Mention two parts of Express that you learned about this week.

-Express is a JavaScript framework.
-It is to the backend like React is to the frontend.
-It adds support for things like routing and middleware.
+  Express middleware and Express' server-side routing

 ## Describe Middleware?

-Middleware are small functions that perform a necessary task and extend the features provided by express.
-Things like logging and authentication are often handled by middleware.
-Middleware can be global or local.
+Function that does some work for you before it gets to the main actions.
+It can be to check for good requests, check for authentication, and anything else you design custom middleware for.

 ## Describe a Resource?

-This is referring to designing a RESTful API.
-A resource is:

-Accessible via a unique URI
-potentially represented in multiple ways managed via HTTP methods
-And a resource's communication happens over a stateless protocol (HTTP)
+  Data that is stored in a database; hardware or software that is accessible by the computer, network, or another object connected to a computer.
+Pretty much everything is a resource.

 ## What can the API return to help clients know if a request was successful?

-An api can return a status like 200 or 201 that communicates the request was successful.
+  Status codes in the 200s or returning the object.

 ## How can we partition our application into sub-applications?

-Express Router is a way to partition an app into sub-applications.
-It's a great way to keep things clean and organized based on URIs.
+  Server-side routing.
+Set up a router for each section of resources you have.